YahiaMosaad/NYTimesNews/README.md

 .
 Application to fetch NYTimes news from NYTimes public APIs.

 .
-Open "https://developer.nytimes.com/" then create account so you will get your "api-key".

-.
 Application using MVP architecture

 .
 The application is being developed on Xcode Version 12.3, Swift 5.3.